-The next session will start on Tuesday, September 24th, meeting each Tuesday at 5 pm PT / 7 pm CT / 8 pm ET for 2 hours via video chat through Tuesday, November 12th.
+The Winter 2020 session is currently going from Wednesday, February 26th, meeting each Wednesday at 5 pm PT / 7 pm CT / 8 pm ET for 2 hours via video chat through Wednesday, April 8th.

 Our online, Unspoken Ink: Creative Writing Workshop is designed to take you on a journey through your cancer diagnosis and into your survivorship with a small group of your young adult cancer patient/survivor peers.
 Each 8-week* Writing Workshop consists of a weekly writing night attended via online video chat.
 We will get to know one another in an intimate, 18 person setting and address issues that transport us from initial diagnosis into the new normal and survivorship.

 *This Winter 2020 session will be 7 weeks instead of the normal 8 weeks.